Sasanian Empire: Class division

 At the center of the Sasanian caste system the shahanshah ruled over all the nobles.
 The royal princes, petty rulers, great landlords and priests, together constituted a privileged stratum, and were identified as wuzurgan, or grandees.
 This social system appears to have been fairly rigid.

 The Sasanian caste system outlived the empire, continuing in the early Islamic period.

 Slavery

 In general, mass slavery was never practiced by the Iranians, and in many cases the situation and lives of semi-slaves (prisoners of war) were, in fact, better than those of the commoner.
 In Persia, the term "slave" was also used for debtors who had to use some of their time to serve in a fire-temple.

+Some of the laws governing the ownership and treatment of slaves can be found in the legal compilation called the Mādayān ī Hazār Dādestān, a collection of rulings by Sasanian judges.
+Principles that can be inferred from the laws include: